 Today we’re talking about setting the right tire pressure for cyclocross racing and training.
 I’m going to first cover the hardware you need, how to use the tools, and then we’ll talk about how to put it into action on race day.

 If you’re new to RideCX, thanks for dropping by... cyclocross makes me happy, and I’d love to share it with you!

 From time to time I get to conduct beginner clinics to introduce new riders to the sport, and it’s VERY common for riders to show up for their first race, they’ve never ridden a bike off road before, and their tires are pumped up, hard as a rock.
 They’ve got this misguided understanding that their bike will be faster with a higher tire pressure.

 For cyclocross, the exact opposite is true.
 The tire pressures used, especially in the worst wet and muddy conditions can be shockingly low for new riders.
 I remember reading some comments from Mark Legg, who is Katie Compton’s husband and mechanic and he says she can feel that type of very subtle change to tire pressure in the way her bike corners and handles, and sometimes requested tire pressure changes in ½ PSI increments.

 Maybe you aren’t KFC and haven’t spent decades mastering your craft, and you can’t feel a ½ PSI difference, OK.
-But even beginners just getting started can feel the difference 2 PSI makes.
+But even beginners riding off-road for the first time can easily feel the difference 2-3 PSI makes.

 Unlocking the tire pressure mystery is a “free” way to get higher performance and more speed.
 So how do you set and measure tire pressure, and then how do you find the right pressure for your weight and riding style?